Chiyou: Tribe

+Wu family shrine stone carving of Chi You.

 Chiyou is regarded as a leader of the Nine Li tribe (九黎, RPA Cuaj Li Ntuj) by nearly all sources.
 However, his exact ethnic affiliations are quite complex, with multiple sources reporting him as belonging to various tribes, in addition to a number of diverse peoples supposed to have directly descended from him.

-Some sources from later dynasties, such as the Guoyu book, considered Chiyou's Li tribe to be related to the ancient San miao tribe (三苗).
+Some sources from later dynasties, such as the Guoyu book, considered Chiyou's Li tribe to be related to the ancient Sanmiao tribe (三苗).
 In the ancient Zhuolu Town is a statue of Chiyou commemorating him as the original ancestor of the Miao people.
-The place is regarded as the birthplace of the San miao / Miao people, the Hmong being a subgroup of the Miao.
+The place is regarded as the birthplace of the Sanmiao / Miao people, the Hmong being a subgroup of the Miao.
 In various sources, the "nine Li" tribe is called the "Jiuli" kingdom, Jiuli meaning "nine Li".
-Modern Han Chinese scholar Weng Dujian considers Jiuli and San Miao to be Man southerners.
+Modern Han Chinese scholar Weng Dujian considers Jiuli and Sanmiao to be Man southerners.
 Chiyou has also been counted as part of the Dongyi.

 Allusions and legends

-Legend has it that in ancient times, the Miao people lived on the edge of the Yellow River, with a total of "eighty-one" villages.
-Their leader was called Chi You.
-Chi You got rid of the "lop-eared witch" who harmed the Miao people, so that the people could live and work in peace and contentment.
-Later, The three demon children of the witch invited Red Dragon and Huang Long (i.e. Emperor Yan and Huang Emperor) to take revenge.
-Chi You led the Miao people to fight bravely and defeated Red Dragon and Huang Long many times.

 The story of Guan Gong being invited by Taoist Zhang Tianshi to kill Chi You.
 Legend has it that during the reign of Zhenzong of the Song dynasty, the Jiezhou Salt Pond did not produce salt.
 Zhang Tianshi from Longhu Mountain in Jiangxi Province was summoned to the court to tell the emperor that the lack of salt produced Chi You, and that he could be killed by Guan Gong.
 After Zhang Tianshi followed the emperor's order, he burned a talisman to summon Guan Gong.
 Guan Gong showed his power, Chi You was beheaded, the salt pond was restored, and all the people rejoiced.